Internship Eligibility Form

 Teachers in public schools work at one to three schools in the mornings and afternoons, with classrooms of up to 30 students.
 Private schools, also known as Hagwons, have fewer classes and usually offer after-school activities in the mornings, afternoons, and evenings.

 Your students will be largely young elementary and primary school students with a mixed level of English ability, providing you with a fantastic first-time teaching experience.
 During your 40-hour work week, you can expect to spend roughly 22 hours (public schools) or 30 hours (private schools) on hands-on teaching, allowing you time to develop lessons based on the in-house curriculum.
-Your main goal will be to help your eager pupils gain confidence as they improve their English skills through conversational English practice.
+Your main goal will be to help your eager pupils gain confidence as they improve their English skills through English conversational practice.

 You’ll get the opportunity to seek assistance from local educators, but don’t forget to implement your own creative abilities to the classroom; this is your moment to shine!